miyamok/smartcontract-verification/README.md

+This note is a preliminary memo for the project.

 # Smartcontract Verification
 The objective of this project is to develop software to practice formal verification of smart contracts.
 Due to the immutability of blockchain, the correctness of smart contract code is a crucial issue to secure crypto assets, because a flaw of a source code makes the smart contract vulnerable.